icook/yota/docs/Form.rst

 the Nodes 'start' and 'close' have been prepended and appended respectively.
 By default these Nodes load from templates 'form_open.html' and 'form_close.html', however these values can be easily overridden, as can the entire start and close Nodes.
-For more information see the :attr:`yota.Form.start`,
+For more information see the :attr:`Form.start`,

 Validation Intro
 ================